Vietnamese Revolutionary Youth League: Support from China

-The Revolutionary Youth League had a very humble beginning.
-Before the foundation of the League, the members of Tam Tam Xa were taken cared by a Zhou family in Xiguan, Guangzhou, whose host was over 60 years old.
-Being sympathetic to Vietnamese exilic activists, the old couple shared their house with the members of Tam Tam Xa and treated them as family members.
-In two letters of Nguyen Ai Quoc asking for Soviet Union’s help in early 1925, he mentioned that he had to use the $150 left over from his travel money from Moscow to bring the first bunch to Guangzhou.
-He complained that his salary (working for the ROSTA) was not enough to maintain his ‘students’, and his ‘financial situation will be hopeless’.
-However, the English sources (either written by Western or Vietnamese author) seldom mention, or only spend two or three sentences writing, how Thanh Nien managed to survive for several years in a foreign country, which was invaded by several colonial powers.
-According to Chinese communist accounts and some biographies of CCP members, the foundation and operation of Thanh Nien had obtained great support from Chinese Communist Party, Kuomintang Left, patriot merchants and even local people in Guangzhou.
-The rental of the headquarters and activity funds were largely paid by CCP, patriot merchants and ethnic Chinese in Vietnam.
-Some records even indicate that the new Canton Governor and the Party Representative of Whampoa Military Academy, Liao Zhongkai, also offered necessary assistance to the League.
-Members didn't cook themselves, their meals were provided by the Peasant Movement Training Institute (PMTI), a training institute directed by CCP and KMT members aiming at peasant movements in southern China.
+The Revolutionary Youth League had a modest beginning.
+Before the League was founded, members of Tâm Tâm Xã were cared for by the Zhou family in Xiguan, Guangzhou; the household was headed by an elderly couple over 60 years old.
+Sympathetic to Vietnamese exiled activists, the couple shared their home with the group and treated them as family.
+In two letters written in early 1925 requesting assistance from the Soviet Union, Nguyễn Ái Quốc noted that he had used the US$150 remaining from his travel funds from Moscow to bring the first group to Guangzhou.
+He also complained that his salary from working for the ROSTA was insufficient to support his "students", stating that his "financial situation will be hopeless".

+English-language sources—whether authored by Western or Vietnamese writers—rarely discuss in detail how Thanh Niên managed to sustain itself for several years in a foreign country that had itself been subject to colonial encroachment.
+According to Chinese communist accounts and biographies of CCP members, the League received significant support from the Chinese Communist Party, the Kuomintang (KMT) Left, patriotic merchants, and local residents in Guangzhou.
+The rental costs of its headquarters and operational expenses were largely covered by the CCP, patriotic merchants, and ethnic Chinese in Vietnam.
+Some records also suggest that the Canton Governor and Party Representative at the Whampoa Military Academy, Liao Zhongkai, provided assistance to the League.
+Members did not cook for themselves; meals were provided by the Peasant Movement Training Institute (PMTI), which was jointly administered by CCP and KMT members involved in peasant movements in southern China.

-Besides economic support, CCP and KMT Left also assisted in training Vietnamese revolutionaries.
-Some CCP and KMT Left members (who were also trainers or officers in Whampoa Military Academy), like Zhou Enlai, Li Fuchun, Zhang Tailei, Peng Pai, Chen Yannian, etc., were invited to the “Special Political Training Class” to give lectures.
-Many of these guest lecturers were Nguyen Ai Quoc's friend when he was studied in France and Moscow.
-Ho Tung Mau often helped to interpret their lectures from Chinese to Vietnamese.
-Some recruits also joined the meetings and public speeches in the PMTI and Sun Yat Sen University.
-Moreover, the Whampoa Military Academy, the KMT school established by Mikhail Borodin and General Galen, had admitted and trained a large number of Vietnamese students sent by the League, many of whom continued their study in Moscow, became members of CCP or participated in Chinese military activities like the Northern Expedition, the Long March even the Second Sino-Japanese War (while the rest students were sent to Vietnam or Siam to recruit new adherents and organize revolutionary movements).
+Beyond economic support, the CCP and the KMT Left also assisted in training Vietnamese revolutionaries.
+Several CCP and KMT Left figures—many of whom served as instructors or officers at the Whampoa Military Academy—were invited to the "Special Political Training Class" to deliver lectures.
+These included Zhou Enlai, Li Fuchun, Zhang Tailei, Peng Pai, and Chen Yannian, among others.
+Some of these lecturers had been acquaintances of Nguyễn Ái Quốc during his years in France and Moscow.
+Hồ Tùng Mậu often interpreted their lectures from Chinese into Vietnamese.
+Some recruits also attended meetings and public events at the PMTI and Sun Yat-sen University.

+The Whampoa Military Academy—established by Mikhail Borodin and General Vasily Blyukher (Galen)—also admitted and trained a considerable number of Vietnamese students sent by the League.
+Many of these students later continued their studies in Moscow, joined the CCP, or participated in Chinese military campaigns such as the Northern Expedition, the Long March, and even the Second Sino-Japanese War.
+Others were sent to Vietnam or Siam to recruit supporters and organise revolutionary activities.